Leaving your child alone

 If you feel your child can stay alone, give him what he needs to be safe, including: The house key.
 Have him keep it in a safe, but hidden place, like a zippered part of his backpack.

 Phone numbers.
-Next to the phone, post a number where you can be reached (or you might want to get a pager if you're not always near a phone) and numbers of two neighbors who are likely to be home and who have agreed to look out for your child.
-Tell them what time he comes home from school.
+Post a phone number where you can be reached and numbers of two neighbors who are likely to be home and who have agreed to look out for your child.
+Let your neighbor's know what time your child comes home from school.

 Safety rules.
 When your child is home alone, he should: